philipwalton/blog/articles/the-dark-side-of-polyfilling-css.md

 ## Understanding the performance implications

-In order to understand why the performance of CSS polyfills is so bad, you really have to understand the browser rendering pipeline&mdash;specifically the steps in the pipeline that you as a developer have access to change.
+In order to understand why the performance of CSS polyfills is so bad, you really have to understand the browser rendering pipeline&mdash;specifically the steps in the pipeline that you as a developer have access to.

 <figure>
   <img